 When charged with a cocaine possession charge in the state of California, some common defenses that might be successful are as follows:

-- Unlawful search and seizure: When law enforcement finds cocaine through illegal methods, the evidence may be suppressed.
+- Illegal search and seizure: When law enforcement finds cocaine through unlawful methods (like without a search warrant), the evidence may be suppressed.

 - Lack of knowledge: If the accused was unaware that the drugs were in their possession, it could be argued that they lacked knowledge of the cocaine’s presence.